Hanging out with hotspots

 Disclaimer: These are my personal notes and opinions based on my experience as a non-technical user playing around with hotspots, as well as by learning from what others are sharing.
 I'm not affiliated with any hotspot projects, except as an enthusiastic user.
 If anything needs correcting, please let me know.

 This is an article about personal hotspots, specifically, low-power personal access points1, not repeaters.2

 - Many hotspots are boards that mount on computers like the Raspberry Pi; others are thumb drives that plug into computers.

 - Some can handle many digital modes, including DMR, D-STAR, YSF, P25, NXDN, POCSAG, and various cross modes; others work with only one or a few modes.

 - Most require a digital voice-capable radio to work with them (these typically have stubby or onboard ceramic antennas for nearby connectivity); a few include their own AMBE Vocoder chip so you can operate them without the need for a radio at all, for example, by using a headset with a microphone that is connected to the computer the hotspot is plugged into.

-I've been playing around with hotspots since late 2016, during which time I've tried a bunch of hotspot devices and the apps they work with, including the DVMEGA, BlueStack-Micro+, SharkRF openSPOT 1, DV Access Point (DVAP), and a couple DV4 products.
-While all the initial hotspots I tried are interesting and taught me something, ultimately they all had various limitations I didn't like:
+I've been playing around with hotspots since late 2016, during which time I've tried a bunch of hotspot devices and apps, including the DVMEGA, BlueStack-Micro+, SharkRF openSPOT v1, DV Access Point (DVAP), and a couple DV4 products (for more info about these specific devices, see Other hotspot hardware and software⩘ ).
+While each of these taught me something, ultimately they all had limitations I didn't like:

-- One works only with a wired internet connection.
+- One worked only with a wired internet connection.

-- Some are limited in the digital voice systems they support.
+- Some were limited in the digital voice systems they support.

 - Some tried to push me into using their preferred digital voice system rather than the one I wanted to use … no thanks!